Rulers of Bamburgh

-The Rulers of Bamburgh (Old English: Bebbanburh; Old Irish: Dún Guaire; Brittonic: Din Guairoi) were significant regional potentates in what is now northern England and south-eastern Scotland during the Viking Age.
+The Rulers of Bamburgh (Bebbanburh; Dún Guaire; Brittonic: Din Guairoi) were significant regional potentates in what is now northern England and south-eastern Scotland during the Viking Age.
 Sometimes referred to in modern sources as the Earldom of Bamburgh, their polity existed for roughly two centuries, beginning after the attacks on the Anglo-Saxon Kingdom of Northumbria by the Vikings in the later ninth century, and ending after the Norman Conquest later in the eleventh century.
+However in that time substantial land was lost to Scotland (Lothian and possibly Tweeddale) and the Strathclyde Welsh (Cumbria and possibly Lancashire).

 In Scottish and Irish sources of the period the Bamburgh 'earldom' is referred to as the kingship of the Northern English (or the North English kingdom), or simply of the 'Saxons'.

 In essence, Bamburgh and the surrounding region (the former realm of Bernicia), the northern component of Northumbria, was ruled in succession by a shadowy series of 'kings', 'earls' (Latin duces) and 'high-reeves' (from Old English heah-gerefa).
 Most of these were descended from Eadwulf I of Bamburgh, thereafter called the Eadwulfings or House of Bamburgh.
 Several of these men commanded the whole of Northumbria, and their jurisdiction is also sometimes referred to also as the earldom of Northumbria (not to be confused with the southerly 'official' ealdordom of Northumbria based at York).

+Although their domains were to an extent reintegrated into Northumbria when the Viking holdings in Yorkshire were integrated into the Kingdom of England, the lands held by the rulers of Bamburgh still retained some distinctiveness within Northumbria with the House of Bamburgh often supplying earls of the combined Northumbria.
+This distinction continued into Norman times where the unlike the rest of Northumbria which was under Danelaw, Bamburgh lands were not included in the Domesday Book, it wasn't a part of the legal threefold division of England and there were no royal manors in the area until the suppression of Earldom.